emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 Which means that we know that the list contains at least one element.
 Therefore `last` doesn't return `Option<T>` but `Some<T>` (and the same holds for `head`).

+That's it for today!
 You can learn more about my typescript functional library prelude.ts through its [website](https://github.com/emmanueltouzery/prelude.ts), [user guide](https://github.com/emmanueltouzery/prelude.ts/wiki/Prelude.ts-user-guide) and [apidocs](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/globals.html).